What’s a Blood Moon? | EarthSky.org

 That description, by the way, sounds like two different astronomical events: a total solar eclipse and total lunar eclipse.
 Sun turned to darkness = moon directly between the Earth and sun in a total solar eclipse.
 Moon turned to blood = Earth directly between the sun and moon, Earth’s shadow falling on the moon in a total lunar eclipse.
 Solar and lunar eclipses are very ordinary and frequent happenings that have occurred many times in our lifetimes.
 In fact, every year, there are four to seven eclipses, some lunar, some solar, some total, some partial.

-When was the last Blood Moon?
 The last lunar tetrad took place over the years 2014 and 2015.
 The first Blood Moon eclipse in the series of four happened on the night of April 14-15, 2014.
-The second one took place was October 7-8, 2014, and the third one (the shortest total lunar eclipse of the 21st century) was April 4, 2015.
+The second one took place October 7-8, 2014, and the third one (the shortest total lunar eclipse of the 21st century) was April 4, 2015.

 The fourth and final total lunar eclipse of the 2014-2015 tetrad – the last Blood Moon – fell on the night of September 27-28.
 It was also a supermoon.
 The eclipse was visible to sky watchers in North America, and the partial phases were seen from various places around the world.
 Many saw it!